doriandrn/gazette-cms-client/README.md

 # Gazette Client - Distributable Frontend

-An experimental client for Gazette CMS tailored to be focused on the User's Experience
+__Gazette__ is a custom tailored CMS that focuses on deliverying an amazing user/admin experience; We believe in the frontend-first principle;

+> Experimental main client for Gazette CMS.

 We plan to have 2 distributables types out of this source-code:

-- A static generated website that builds & deploys itself from time to time to the repo as the user's interactions are hold in a store in the client and send a request with the updates once at an interval (experimental at this point);
+- [Experimental] A static generated website that builds & deploys itself from time to time to the repo as the user's interactions are hold in a store in the client and send a request with the updates once at an interval;
 - (the traditional one/way) - a SPA that communicates with [the server](link to server repo)

 > Nuxt.js project

+## Disclaimer

+This product is an experiment and in an early stage development phase; Please, by no means, use it in production or use it at all at this point.
+Use for educational / development purposes only;

+## Initial features

+All these features were kept in mind while developing the core architecture;

+- Dynamic taxonomies;
+- i18n
+- Mobile first design;
+- UX centered - Frontend first - custom tailored backend;

+## Contribute

 ## Build Setup